MaverickSatyam/task-github-user-lookup-88d4c/README.md

 ## How to Use

 1.  **Open `index.html`:** Simply open the `index.html` file in your web browser.
-2.  **Default Display:** On load, the application will display the creation date for the 'google' GitHub account.
+2.  **Default/Cached Display:** On load, the application will display data for the last successfully searched username (if available) or for the 'google' GitHub account.
 3.  **Enter Username:** Type a GitHub username into the input field.
-4.  **Fetch Data:** Click the "Fetch Creation Date" button to retrieve and display the creation date for the entered username.
+4.  **Fetch Data:** Click the "Fetch Creation Date" button to retrieve and display the creation date and age for the entered username.

 ## Technical Details

 *   **HTML5:** Standard page structure.
-*   **Bootstrap 5 (CDN):** Used for styling and responsive layout.
+*   **Bootstrap 5 (CDN):** Used for styling and responsive layout, including the `visually-hidden` utility class for accessibility.
 *   **JavaScript:** Handles form submission, API calls, and DOM updates.
     *   Fetches data from `https://api.github.com/users/`.
     *   Uses `async/await` for asynchronous operations.
     *   `DOMContentLoaded` listener ensures all DOM elements are loaded before script execution.
     *   Date formatting leverages `Date.toISOString().split('T')[0]` to extract the `YYYY-MM-DD` part.
+    *   **Accessibility:** Implements `aria-live="polite"` regions for dynamic content updates, improving usability for screen reader users.
+    *   **Client-side Caching:** Utilizes `localStorage` to persist user preferences (last searched username) under the key "github-user-88d4c".
+    *   **Account Age Calculation:** Dynamically calculates the difference between the account creation date and the current date in whole years.

 ## Project Structure